lstone123/lstone123/README.md

 I'm a **Le Wagon** Full Stack Web Developer graduate, where I studied Ruby, Rails, JavaScript, HTML, CSS, SQL, Postgresql, OOP and MVC architecrture models and more.

-Currently, I'm working at Le Wagon as a TA, and I'm doing some further study in JavaScript, React + React Native and Python.
+Currently, I'm working at Le Wagon as a TA, and doing further study in JavaScript, React + React Native and Python.
 I'm keen to learn more and progress as a software engineer.

 I love a puzzle and anything logical / problem solving based!
 My other interests are art 🎨, music 🎶 and design.